jon-betts/python-datapath/README.md

  * All paths are local
  * 'Naked' paths without a prefix are assumed to be dict keys
- * Bracked paths are assumed to be on the local object
+ * Bracketed paths are assumed to be on the local object

 Examples: